daattali/beautiful-jekyll/_posts/2023-02-28-Google-Cloud-Professional-Cloud-Architect.md

 The PCA exam is a two hour exam during which you will need to answer 50-60 multiple choice and multiple select questions.
 There are also four case studies included in the exam- typically two case studies are included within your questions.
 I find I typically go through the exam in just over an hour, before revisiting each question and those I have marked for review in the remaining 50 minutes or so.
 For this reason, it is beneficial to be familiar with the case studies and what products are best suited prior to sitting the exam to maximise the time you have answering questions vs reading and understanding long case studies.

-# How long is the Google Cloud Professional Cloud Architct certification valid?
+# How long is the Google Cloud Professional Cloud Architect certification valid?
 {:.no_toc}

 The PCA certification is valid for 2 years.
 You can recertify 60 days prior to certification expiration.